French bank stress spreads across money markets

 Market indicators signaled traders believe a key measure of the cost for banks to borrow from one another could double by the end of the year.

-The London interbank offered rate, or LIBOR, on three-month dollars USD3MFSR=, the benchmark rate for $350 trillion worth of financial products worldwide, reached four-month highs on Thursday.
+The London interbank offered rate (LIBOR) on three-month dollars USD3MFSR=, the benchmark rate for $350 trillion worth of financial products worldwide, reached fresh four-month highs on Thursday.

 "That is purely a reflection of interbank funding, so it reflects sentiment on whether or not there could be a potential crisis in the funding markets.
 Every time there's a crisis that's usually what people look at first," said Kenneth Silliman, head of U.S. short-term rates trading with TD Securities in New York.